Something I have wanted to write about for a few years now, but haven’t gotten around to, is animal testing on cosmetics.

 Honestly, this is a very good example of doing the bare bloody minimum.
 So many other companies are showing us that they can be 100% cruelty free, but not Unilever.
 They’re still ‘working on it’.

 So that means, that even though Dove or Vaseline don’t necessarily test on animals, Unilever allows third party testing.
 So if they have a market in China, for example, Unilever will give consent to have its product tested on animals.

-The same thing happened with The Body Shop, unfortunately.
+Unfortunately, the same thing happened with The Body Shop, unfortunately.
 I loved them.
 But they were bought over by L’Oreal in 2016.
 This again means, that even though their products are vegetarian and cruelty free, if a country of company wanted to test the products on animals, L’Oreal would give consent.
 So Body Shop is still cruelty free, but not 100% because of their parent company.